-- 29. Oversee the Company's program to identify, manage, and mitigate third party supplier risk. - 30.
-Review at least annually a management report regarding (i) prior year Supplier Diversity Program results, and (ii) updates to the Supplier Diversity Program. - 31.
-Review at least annually a management report regarding: - (i) compliance with the Supplier Code of Conduct; - (ii) evaluation of the performance of the Supplier Diversity Program. - 32.
+29. Oversee the Company's program to identify, manage, and mitigate third party supplier risk.

+- 30. Review annually management's assessment of major third-party supplier risks and the results of the Supplier Diversity Program. - 31.
+Review at least annually a management report regarding compliance with the Supplier Code of Conduct. - 32.
 Perform an annual review of the Supplier Code of Conduct and recommend any changes to the Board of Directors.